skorupcia/clamshell_macos/README.md

 # MacOS Clamshell mode on battery power.

-Propably most efficient way to save up your battery life on your Macbook machines.
-Really fast and kind usage, in the future I will add the difference between battery cycles usage with and without clamshell.
+Propably most pleasant way to run your Macbook machine in clamshell mode without power and save up your battery life.
+Really fast and pleasant to use.

 ## Create "no-Sleep" shortcut to prevent macbook going sleep after closing the lid.